ibrezac/puppet-nslcd/README.markdown

 You can install nslcd with the default by including the class

-	inclue nslcd
+	include nslcd

-However, to be of any use its necessary to configure the LDAP service that should be queried.
+However, to be of any use it's necessary to configure the LDAP service that should be queried.
 The following example configures authentication to Active Directory over LDAPS: